machine-learning-exchange/mlx/dashboard/origin-mlx/README.md

 ## (Re-)Deploy to Kubernetes Cluster
 For information on how to deploy MLX on a Kubernetes Cluster or OpenShift on IBM Cloud, check out the guide [here](../../docs/mlx-setup.md).
-Once the clusters have been deployed, they will need to be redeployed for UI work.
+Once the cluster has been deployed, the MLX UI will need to be redeployed after changes to the UI code have been made.

 Change the Docker image tag in the deployment spec server/mlx-ui.yml from image: ibmandrewbutler/open-ui:add-homepage to image: <your_docker_user_id>/<repo name>:<tag name> and then run: